katealexander/cyclicIF/README.md

 This pipeline requires inputs of:
 1. "o_Object Prediction.tiff" from Nucleus Classification above
-2. "oDNA_2.tiff"
+2. "oDNA_7.tiff"
-3. "DNA_7.tiff" - This should be the last cycle of DNA imaged.
-It helps confirm lost nuclei to be discared from analysis.
-4. "oSON.tiff"
+3. "oSON.tiff"
-5. "oSRRM2.tiff"
+4. "oSRRM2.tiff"
-6. "Ki67.tiff" - Note that Ki67 was not used to classify objects, but is used to described proliferation state of classified objects.
+5. "Ki67.tiff" - Note that Ki67 was not used to classify objects, but is used to described proliferation state of classified objects.
 This is why it is included here, but not in classifications step.
 Include any other cell state markers.

 From the nuclei clasifications, the "o_Object Predictions.tiff" file contains the nucleus classes, in which each nucleus gets a value according to its class.